Chrismarsh/CHM/docs/configuration.rst

 remove_depency
 ***************

-   Under some edge cases, a cyclic dependency is created when a module depends on A’s output, and A depends on B’s output.
+   Under some edge cases, a cyclic dependency is created when a module B depends on module A’s output, and module A depends on module B’s output.
 There is no way to automatically resolve this.
 It requires the modeller to manually break the cycle and force one module to run ahead of another (essentially time-lagged).